Quick Start¶

 Try Save As only if you intentionally want to test saving.

-Warning: Loopback mode does not measure your real Helix preset levels.
+Warning: Loopback mode does not measure your real processor preset levels.

 For more detail, see Test Without Hardware.